hsyl20/haskus-website/pages/system/manual/binary.rst

 ~~~~~~

 An union provides several ways to access the same buffer of memory.
 To use them
-with Haskus, you need to give the list of available representations in a type
+with ``haskus-system``, you need to give the list of available representations
-as follows:
+in a type as follows:

 .. code:: haskell